57Esther/Climate-Change/README.md

 - ## Testing

   - ### Validated the HTML and CSS code using W3C validators.
    -The website was tested using html validator and css validator -Initially the site was recieving a lot of errors due to an outdated Font awesome link.
-           -I struggled with trying to import Font awesome, however managed to stick it through and get the issue resolved.
+   -I struggled with trying to import Font awesome,however managed to stick it through and get the issue resolved.